 Under the Budget Control Act of 2011 and a subsequent sequestration order, railroad unemployment and sickness insurance benefits were reduced by 9.2 percent beginning in March 2013.
-Based on revised projections of benefit claims and payments, the reduction amount was adjusted to 7.2 percent in October 2013, to 7.3 percent in October 2014, to 6.8 percent in October 2015, and to 6.9 percent effective October 1, 2016.
-As this publication went to press, the reduction was to remain in effect through September 30, 2017, the end of the fiscal year.
+Based on revised projections of benefit claims and payments, the reduction amount was adjusted to 7.2 percent in October 2013, to 7.3 percent in October 2014, to 6.8 percent in October 2015, to 6.9 percent effective in October 2016, and to 6.6 percent effective October 1, 2017.
+As this publication went to press, the reduction was to remain in effect through September 30, 2018, the end of the fiscal year.
 Reductions in future fiscal years, should they occur, will be calculated based on applicable law.